 4. Revving Your Car

 This puts too much strain on the car, wearing out the transmission bands.
 Soon, the automatic gearbox is broken.
 Replacing it is costly, mind you.
-Instead of revving your engine, simply put the gearbox in drive mode, then drive away — no need to complicate simple things.
+Instead of revving your engine, put the gearbox in drive mode, then drive away — no need to complicate simple things.

 5. Starving the Fuel Tank

 An auto car relies much on fluid pressure to operate correctly.
 The fuel also lubricates and cools the car’s engine.
-If you always keep your fuel tank low, your car parts will wear out much faster.
+If you always keep your fuel tank low, car parts will wear out much faster.

 Thus, it is best to keep your fuel tank at least ¼ full most of the time if you drive an automatic transmission car.